Debating Sustainable Event Tourism Strategies!

-The key learning theme of the Masterclass will focus around the potential partnership opportunities that exist for local Municipalities and Provinces with event organisers and how they could create win-win partnerships to also extract value from out-of-town visitors.
+The key learning theme of the Forum will focus around the potential partnership opportunities that exist for local government, provincial/state and national government, with event organisers and how they could create win-win partnerships to also extract value from out-of-town visitors.

 Strategic international partnerships are also a key strategy to assist with the growth of events inclusive of the resultant benefits to a destination and its local attractions.

 It will also deal with issues pertaining to additional revenue generating streams inclusive of crowd funding, integrating big data, virtual reality, digital and social media into the event experience as well as creating online audio and video channels to further increase income.

-The Masterclass will have a major focus on event tourism and how organisers could use their economic impact research reports as an effective tool to get government support for their events.
+The Forum will have a major focus on event tourism and how organisers could use their economic impact research reports as an effective tool to get government support for their events.

 – The Role of Government in Creating an Enabling Economic Environment for Sustainable Major Events